Herman Nikièma

-Herman Nikièma (born 30 November 1988) is a Burkinabé international footballer who plays for US Ouagadougou, as a left back.
+Herman Nikièma (born 30 November 1988) is a Burkinabé professional footballer who plays as a left-back for Rail Club du Kadiogo.
+He has also been capped for the Burkina Faso national team.

 Career

 Born in Ouagadougou, he has played club football for US Ouagadougou.

-He made his international debut for Burkina Faso in 2017.
+He made his debut with the Burkina Faso national team in a 2–1 2018 African Nations Championship qualification win over Ghana on 20 August 2017.

-International goals
+Career statistics

 Scores and results list Burkina Faso's goal tally first.